Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/20-ocr.md

      };
      ```

-## Use the Read API to read text from an image
+## Task 4: Use the Read API to read text from an image

 The **Read** API uses a newer text recognition model and generally performs better for larger images that contain a lot of text, but will work for any amount of text.
 It also supports text extraction from *.pdf* files, and can recognize both printed text and handwritten text in multiple languages.